 • Brighten up an old vase.
 If you have an empty vase or apothecary jar lying around, tuck some string lights inside to create a festive centerpiece.
 You can create a similar look with a set of of old beer or wine bottles as well.
 Try colored LED string lights for a fun effect.

 • Create a colorful masterpiece.
 Use your rope lights to mark the edges of garden beds, pathways and stairs.
 If you have a long rope to work with, try creating a lighted maze for guests to find their way out of.

 • Make LED rope light orbs or spirals.
 Using zip ties, bundle your rope lights together into an illuminated orb, which can be hung from a ceiling or tree branch or placed on a flat surface.
 You can also borrow old tomato cages and wrap your rope lights around them in a spiral to create a topiary effect.

 Find a wide variety of patio string lights on Houzz.

 Find where to buy Outdoor String Lights and get inspired with our curated ideas for Outdoor String Lights to find the perfect item for every room in your home.
-With such a wide selection of Outdoor String Lights for sale, from brands like Queens Of Christmas, LumaBase, and Brightech, you’re sure to find something that you’ll love.
-Shop from Outdoor String Lights, like the Brightech Ambience Pro Solar 1W Waterproof LED Outdoor String Lights or the Outdoor Patio String Lights, while discovering new home products and designs.
+With such a wide selection of Outdoor String Lights for sale, from brands like Queens Of Christmas, Brightech, and Touch Of ECO, you’re sure to find something that you’ll love.
+Shop from Outdoor String Lights, like the Brightech Ambience Pro - Waterproof LED Outdoor String Lights - 1W Vintage or the Brightech Ambience Pro Solar 1W Waterproof LED Outdoor String Lights, while discovering new home products and designs.
 Whether you’re looking to buy Outdoor String Lights online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.